APHA-BAC/NextflowSerotypingPipeline/README.md

 5) Prior to any subsequent pipeline runs, the “211220_APHA_run_n1041” folder will need to be deleted from /home/$USER/WGS_Data and from /home/$USER/WGS_Results.
 Moreover, a folder called “work” that collates Nextflow temporary files during a pipeline run will need to be deleted from the /home/$USER/nextflow directory.
 These operations will not be performed automatically and need to performed by the user.

-# Automated Tests

-  TODO

-# Release Process

-Release a new version of the software, the master branch needs only to be merged into `prod` branch.
-To perform this merge, a pull-request from the `master` branch into the prod branch needs to be made.
-Approval of pull-requests to `prod` is made by the CODEOWNER (Liljana Petrovska).
-The CODEOWNER is responsible for ensuring the code conforms to the reliability tests defined in BAC 0429 Section 4.
-A positive test result is required for approval.

-To release a new version of the software:
-1. A developer makes a pull-request from the `master` to `prod` branch.
-The CODEOWNER is automatically notified by e-mail.
-1. The CODEOWNER runs the reliability tests defined in BAC 0429 Section 4 and reviews the code changes.
-1. The CODEOWNER approves the pull-request if they satisfied, or requests changes.
-1. The dev tags the current of head of master as the next version.
-Versions are numbered incrementally with numbers, for example `v1`, `v2`, etc. This can be performed by navigating to github master branch and selecting `Create a release`
-1. The dev merges the `master` branch into `prod`

 ![image](https://user-images.githubusercontent.com/6979169/153393500-b2313500-9dc0-4883-bcb9-9d9ef65f734c.png)